 Object storage keeps blocks of data together in one unit and assigns a unique identifier with rich metadata to each object for easier searching anywhere within a distributed data pool, whether on-prem or across multiple network systems and geographic areas.

 Object storage eliminates the hierarchical structure used by other systems by using a flat address space.
 This way, it can be scaled up or down easily, accommodating rapid expansions and contractions as storage workloads vary.

-In addition, to make updates to stored data, object storage systems save new copies of the entire asset and not just small portions that were modified.
-Because of that, object storage has more durable data than within other systems.
+In addition, to make updates to stored data, object storage systems save new copies of the entire asset and not just the small portions that were modified.
+Because of that, object storage has more durable data than that within other systems.

-- Backup processing for archive retrieval following a disaster or data loss
+- backup processing for archive retrieval following a disaster or data loss

-- Static web content, such as photos, historical documents, music, etc.
+- static web content, such as photos, historical documents, music, etc.